Sunday, 27 June 2010

 oil on board, 50 x 50 cm

 Seeking a dialogue with it is part of that refinement process.
-"Who are you?"
-Is a question I often ask.
+"Who are you?" is a question I often ask.
 The perceived answer in this particular case is, "Prade the Figgis."
-Prade by name and Figgis by nature.
-A kind of faun, if you will.
+Prade by name and Figgis by nature—a kind of faun, if you will.
 I want to inhabit this being and his surroundings.

-I began the painting after a long walk in Waltham St Lawrence where I encountered the goat in the photograph below.
+I began the painting after a long walk in Waltham St Lawrence, where I encountered the goat in the photograph below.

 Friday, 25 June 2010